 bind-address = 2607:f298:6050:8a28:f816:3eff:fe62:c9c3

 This value is the largest size allowed for a single packet, which normally is only relevant for restoring backups.
-If a backup was created on a server with a high setting for this value, it may have difficulty restoring on another machine with a lower setting.
+If a backup was created on an instance with a high setting for this value, it may have difficulty restoring on another machine with a lower setting.
 The default is 16M.

 Restarting the mysql service